 Disruptive or distracting classroom behavior is a violation of the College's Student Code of Conduct.
 A faculty member has the right to remove a disruptive student from class, pending a review of the situation by the Vice President of Student Services and Enrollment Management.
 Any faculty member may, at any time, refer a student to the Associate Vice President for Student Success if the student is in violation of the Student Code of Conduct.
 The Associate Vice President for Student Success may impose disciplinary sanctions against the offending student consistent with the rules and regulations of the code of conduct.
-Please refer to the Student Code of Conduct section in this Student Handbook for additional information or visit the website at Student Code of Conduct.
+Please refer to the Student Code of Conduct section in this Student Handbook for additional information or visit the website at Student Code of Conduct or Policy Link: Student Code of Conduct.